Price

 Tonight is yours to enjoy at your leisure.

-Overnight: The Oberoi Grand, Kolkata (B, L)
+Overnight: The LaLit Great Eastern, Kolkata (B, L)

 This morning, enjoy some free time at your leisure before we head to Kolkata airport for our midday flight to Bagdogra.
 Upon arrival, we’ll be transferred to our hotel in Siliguri, a town located at the foothills of the majestic Himalayan Mountains.
-Take some time to relax and soak in the beautiful surroundings as we prepare to embark on the next leg of our adventure.
+Take some time to relax and soak in the surroundings as we prepare to embark on the next leg of our adventure.

 In the evening, we’ll gather together to enjoy a delicious dinner at the hotel.